 Boards must ensure within seven days of noncompliance, the customer reschedules his or her appointment, good cause is granted, or a sanction is initiated.

 Boards must ensure that participants agree to a specific, preferred contact method—phone, text, e-mail, letter or in person—during the employment planning session and the method is documented in Case Notes.

+If the customer fails to respond to outreach, staff must initiate a penalty and leave the file open in WIT.
+The file will close after 91 days of inactivity.

 B-803: Timely and Reasonable Attempt for Failure to Meet Participation Requirements

-Boards must be aware that after the date of noncompliance with participation requirements, such as a missed appointment—or the date of Workforce Solutions Office staff discovery of noncompliance—a Choices participant has one business day to contact the Workforce Solutions Office.
+After the date of noncompliance with participation requirements, such as a missed appointment—or the date of Workforce Solutions Office staff discovery of noncompliance—a Choices participant has one business day to contact the Workforce Solutions Office.

 Boards must ensure the following:

-If the Choices participant does not contact Workforce Solutions Office staff within one business day of noncompliance, a timely and reasonable attempt to contact the participant, by phone, text, e-mail, letter, or in-person, is initiated to determine whether the participant was in noncompliance or had good cause.
+If the Choices participant does not contact Workforce Solutions Office staff within one business day of noncompliance, an attempt to contact the participant, by phone, text, e-mail, letter, or in-person, is initiated within two business days of noncompliance to determine whether the participant was in noncompliance or had good cause.

 If the Choices participant is found to be in noncompliance and does not have good cause, a sanction is initiated.